 Making your gas cache safe

 If you are serious about making a gas cache and storing fuel at home or at your bug out location, there are a few simple rules you must follow.
 Just like with any other storage project, having the right containers is key to your success.
 Nowadays, you can find plastic containers designed for storing smaller quantities of fuel.
 To make things even easier there is even a color code.
 It will help you figure out which container can store which fuel.
 We have red for gasoline, yellow for diesel and blue for kerosene.
 This is pretty simple to remember, but if you want to be really sure you won’t mix your fuels, you can simply label your containers using a sharpie.
 If you plan on storing larger quantities of fuel, you have various other options.
 The most affordable ones being the 55 or 30 gallon drums.

 Recommended article: Prepping Your Car for an Emergency Escape

 Keeping your gas cache in proper shape

 It is important to specify that many fuel manufacturers use polyetheramine based additives.
 These can break down carbon deposits to protect the engines and avoid build ups.
-You may need to buy some fuel additives if you build a gasoline cache for long-term storage as these gasoline and diesel stabilizers will prevent your fuel from turning into a thick varnish.
+You may need to buy some fuel additives if you build a gasoline cache for long-term storage.
+These gasoline and diesel stabilizers will prevent your fuel from turning into a thick varnish.
 When it comes to buying fuel and oil additives, there are many choices and their “quality” is reflected by their price.
 Some people say that this is just a marketing strategy and that fuel additives are overpriced alcohol derivatives.
 On the other hand, the government is imposing standards for fuel manufactures.
 When those standards are “improved” you notice that some fuels work well in your car while others do not.